livinNector/machine-learning-notebooks/README.md

-# machine-learning-projects
+# machine-learning-notebooks
-This repository consists of my on going machine learning projects
+This repository consists of my Machine learning Notebooks